 - Which editions of SQL Server® can be used?

 In-Memory OLTP Simulator connects and generates its database only in SQL Server editions that support In-Memory OLTP.
-Currently this is support in the Evaluation, Developer and Enterprise editions of SQL Server 2014 and SQL Server 2016.
+Currently this is support in the Evaluation, Developer and Enterprise editions of SQL Server 2014, SQL Server 2016 and SQL Server 2017.

-- What are the differences between the Community and Ultimate Editions?
+- What are the differences between the Trial and Ultimate Editions?

-The Community Edition which is free, allows running only the six standard scenarios available in the tool.
+The Trial Edition which is free with a time limitation of 30-days, allows running only the six standard scenarios available in the tool.
 The Ultimate Edition in addition to the basic functionality it allows to create and use custom simulation scenarios, generate and use multiple simulation databases as well as access the Executive Report functionality.